AndrewMichael2020/tiny-clinical-agent-test/results/PIPELINE_REPORT_20260306.md

 1. **ICD fallback rate is high (15/31 = 48%).** The 1B model frequently produces an empty `candidate_icd_codes`.
 Fallback ensures PASS but the selected code is the retrieval rank-1 result, not an LLM-reasoned selection.
 Consider upgrading to a 7B generator for production.

 2. **`EDGE_pregnancy_bleeding` fallback to N95.0.** Even with perfect retrieval (O-series in context), the 1B model declined to output codes.
-The correct ICD would be O20.0 (threatened abortion / first-trimester bleeding).
-This is a generator ceiling issue.
+The correct ICD would be O20.0 BUT IT IS NOT IN THE DICTIONARY AND THUS NOT IN THE VECTOR DB (threatened abortion / first-trimester bleeding).
+This is a generator ceiling issue. **THIS IS CORRECT BEHAVIOUR, BECAUSE THERE ARE NO O-CODES IN THE MOCKED ICD-9 DICTIONARY AND THE MODEL DID NOT HALLUCINATE.**

 3. **`EDGE_conflicting_symptoms` confidence = 0.00.** The model returned 5 codes but emitted `confidence: 0`.
 The confidence floor only applies to `min_confidence` rules; adding a universal floor (e.g., 0.10 when codes are present) would avoid misleading zero-confidence outputs.